ropensci/babette/CONTRIBUTING.md

 Submitted code should follow these quality guidelines:

  * All tests pass cleanly/silently
- * Code coverage above 95%
+ * Code coverage must be 100%
  * Coding style should follow the default style by `lintr`

 These are all checked by Travis CI when submitting